 One-click trading saves those crucial seconds in trading.
 Sure, this software costs money, but the negative consequences of manual trading will surely cost you more over the span of a month, in my opinion anyway.

-Bet Angel software is the software of choice for me.
+Bet Angel software is the software of choice for me, when using a Betfair Trading strategy.
 Look here.

 You can even sign up to a trial, with no obligation to purchase.

 During the trial you can learn how to navigate around the site – and see if it suits your needs.

 I have been trading in some capacity for over a decade and have found the software my personal favourite.

 There is a highly established forum, community, the Bet Angel academy, the vast array of information available.

 The thing I like about Bet Angel too, is that it provides never-ending scope for improvement with a varied variety of functions and servants you can implement into your trading needs.